Building and Zoning Tips for Future Tiny Homeowners

 Although the U.S. economy has recovered from the recession sooner than predicted, many people still cannot afford to buy a home.
 With affordable housing alternatives remaining out of reach for many hard-working Americans, tiny homes have become a creative response to the affordable housing crisis.

-rising popularity of these homes, it’s no surprise that increasing numbers of builders, including manufactured home builders, have started to offer various tiny home designs.
+Given the rising popularity of these homes, it’s no surprise that increasing numbers of builders, including manufactured home builders, have started to offer various tiny home designs.
 Using standardized and improved manufacturing processes, manufactured home builders can provide high-quality, durable tiny homes that meet the latest construction, energy, and safety requirements.

 If you intend to buy a tiny home anytime soon, it’s important that you familiarize yourself with this industry sector, the laws of your state, and how they apply to these types of homes.
 Here are some general guidelines and tips to help you make the most of your investment.